Rugby Jersey Finger TreatmentBook Appointment

 There will be some discomfort at the fingertip, and the finger will no longer be bendable at the end joint.
 There will likely also be significant bruising in the affected area.

 Rugby Jersey Finger is likely if there’s some tenderness and bruising at the fingertip, and possibly in the palm of the hand.
 If Jersey Finger is suspected, an x-ray will need to be performed to see if the tendon has pulled any bone off with it.
-MRI or ultrasound scans may also be performed.
+MRI or ultrasound scans may also be performed to look for the location of the retracted tendon.

 Jersey Finger Treatment

 To reduce pain or inflammation, the finger should be rested in ice after the injury occurs.
-If the tendon has completely torn off the bone, surgery will be needed to reattach, with best results coming if this is performed within around 10 days of the injury.
+If the tendon has completely torn off the bone, surgery will be needed to reattach, with best results expected if this is performed within around 10 days of the injury.
 The surgery will see the tendon reattached to the original site under general anaesthetic.
-If the tendon is only partially torn, surgery may not be needed, with non-surgical options such as splinting or physical therapy available.
+If the tendon is only partially torn, surgery may not be needed.